chef-boneyard/chef-client/README.md

 ### chef_client_cron

-The chef_client cron resource setups up Chef Infra Client to run as a cron job using a cron.d configuration file.
+The chef_client_cron resource sets up Chef Infra Client to run as a cron job using a cron.d configuration file on Linux hosts or a job in /etc/crontab for other Unix operating systems.
 You can use this resource directly in any of your own recipes.

 ### Actions